mitTransportAnalyst/documentation-of-geojson-files/README.md

 - **(4) routes**:

--- geojson for route.
+-- [Geojson for route](https://github.com/mitTransportAnalyst/documentation-of-geojson-files/blob/master/routes.geojson).
 Since all the routes which pass one trunk should has same style.
 So each route should have the trunk id which it passes.

 -- the json file which include the style for each trunk id.
 For example, "B" is the trunk id.
 ```javascript